SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 you will learn a way to reduce, simplify, and focus on what is absolutely essential by eliminating everything else."

-- "If I didn't already own this, how much would I spend to buy it?"

 - "One paradox of Essentialism is that Essentialists actually explore more options than their Nonessentialist counterparts."

-- "Remember, when we forfeit our right to choose, someone else will choose for us."

 - "There is tremendous freedom in learning that we can eliminate the nonessentials, that we are no longer controlled by other people's agendas, and that we get to choose."